-In addition, in connection with this offering, we will enter into a Stockholders Agreement with the Lead Sponsors that provides (x) General Atlatic the right to designate: (i) four of the nominees for election to our Board for so long as General Atlatic beneficially owns at least 35% of our common stock then outstanding; (ii) three of the nominees for election to our Board for so long as General Atlatic beneficially owns less than 35% but at least 25% of our common stock then outstanding; (iii) two of the nominees for election to our Board for so long as General Atlatic beneficially owns less than 25% but at least 15% of our common stock then outstanding; and (iv) one of the nominees for election to our Board for so long as General Atlatic beneficially owns less than 15% but at least 5% of our common stock then outstanding; and (iv) one of the nominees for election to our Board for so long as General Atlatic beneficially owns less than 15% but at least 5% of our common stock then outstanding and (y) Warburg Pincus the right to designate one of the nominees for election to our Board for so long as Warburg Pincus beneficially owns at least 5% of our common stock then outstanding.
+In addition, in connection with this offering, we will enter into a Stockholders Agreement with the Lead Sponsors that provides (x) General Atlantic the right to designate: (i) four of the nominees for election to our Board for so long as General Atlantic beneficially owns at least 35% of our common stock then outstanding; (ii) three of the nominees for election to our Board for so long as General Atlantic beneficially owns less than 35% but at least 25% of our common stock then outstanding; (iii) two of the nominees for election to our Board for so long as General Atlantic beneficially owns less than 25% but at least 15% of our common stock then outstanding; and (iv) one of the nominees for election to our Board for so long as General Atlantic beneficially owns less than 15% but at least 5% of our common stock then outstanding and (y) Warburg Pincus the right to designate one of the nominees for election to our Board for so long as Warburg Pincus beneficially owns at least 5% of our common stock then outstanding.
 The Lead Sponsors may also assign such right to their affiliates.
-See "Certain Relations and Related Party Transactions-Stockholders Agreement" for more details with respect to the Stockholders Agreement.
+See "Certain Relationships and Related Party Transactions-Stockholders Agreement" for more details with respect to the Stockholders Agreement.